 Rather than being the essential and sole process of a daily data protection scheme, full backups have evolved into one of multiple key factors for effective data protection strategies.
 Relying on daily full backups is not a practical approach, but less frequent full backups provide the core data for a number of other, less time consuming backup methodologies.

-For example, a weekly full backup coupled with incremental or differential daily backups is practical for most companies—even if the amount of data that has to be protected is voluminous.
+For example, a weekly full backup coupled with incremental or differential daily backups is practical for most companies -- even if the amount of data that must be protected is voluminous.
 Regardless of the daily backup method employed, at some point a baseline full backup is necessary to ensure that all data is duplicated.
-So while the practice of doing daily fulls is unrealistic for most companies, at some point a full backup is required to support other backup procedures.
-Other situations that may require a full backup include prior to installing new software or upgrading an operating system.
+So although the practice of doing daily fulls is unrealistic for most companies, at some point a full backup is required to support other backup procedures.
+Other situations that might require a full backup include prior to installing new software or upgrading an operating system.

 Advantages of full backups

 A full backup is often considered the most secure, reliable method of copying data.
 A few additional advantages include:

 - Restore and recovery times are shorter because complete data is always readily available.

 - All data is backed up at once, making version control easy to manage.